The ADHD Guide to Making Social Connections

 Full Product Description

-Why Do Adults with ADHD Struggle with Friendships?
+Why Do Adults with ADHD Struggle to Connect with Friends?

 - Friendships require verbal interplay, good listening, and an awareness of nonverbal cues.
 Most adults with ADHD find it hard to perform these skills consistently.